Author: Gregory Britt, MD

 Nonseminomas are divided into four main subtypes:

-1. Choriocarcinoma – A very rare and fast-growing type of testicular cancer.
+- Choriocarcinoma – A very rare and fast-growing type of testicular cancer.

-2. Embryonal carcinoma – Another rare, fast-growing cancer.
+- Embryonal carcinoma – Another rare, fast-growing cancer.

-3. Teratoma – A tumor made up of bone, hair, or teeth tissue that can show up either in the testicles or elsewhere in the body.
+- Teratoma – A tumor made up of bone, hair, or teeth tissue that can show up either in the testicles or elsewhere in the body.
 Mature teratomas rarely spread and can be surgically removed.
 Immature teratomas are more likely to spread.
 A third type, called a somatic-type malignancy, is the rarest teratoma.

-4. Yolk sac carcinoma – A common testicular cancer in children, especially in infants.
+- Yolk sac carcinoma – A common testicular cancer in children, especially in infants.
 When found in adults, it can be more difficult to treat than in children.

 Benign Testicular Tumors

 There are also two types of benign testicular tumors, which doctors will either remove or monitor.
 The first are stromal tumors that begin in the tissue that supports the testicles.
-They make up only 5% of adult testicular tumors, but they are four times common in children.
+They make up only 5% of adult testicular tumors, but they are four times more common in children.

-The second type, known as intratubular germ cell neoplasms, develop in the tubes where sperm cells form.
+The second type, known as intratubular germ cell neoplasms, develops in the tubes where sperm cells form.
 They don’t usually spread unless they become cancerous.
 Also known as carcinomas in situ, doctors usually find this type of tumor during fertility testing.
 Some doctors opt to simply observe carcinomas in situ and do nothing unless it continues to grow.

-What are Risk Factors for Testicular Cancer?
+What Are the Risk Factors for Testicular Cancer?

-On a tree-lined street, a father and son share a laugh while holding water bottles.
 There are some conditions that can make you more likely to develop testicular cancer.
 There is not a specific gene linked to testicular cancer, although it does seem to pass from generation to generation.
 In addition, the average age at diagnosis is two to three years younger than the general population if a first-degree relative has testicular cancer.

 What Are the Symptoms of Testicular Cancer?